SansGuidon/bookmarks/README.md

 * [Katie Ballinger](https://circleci.com/blog/onboarding-new-site-reliability-engineers/) - (2017) Onboarding New Site Reliability Engineers
 * [Alice Goldfuss](https://increment.com/development/center-stage-best-practices-for-staging-environments/) - (2017) Center stage: Best practices for staging environments
 * [Increment Staff](https://increment.com/development/what-its-like-to-be-a-developer-at/) - (2017) What it’s like to be a developer at …
+* [Amy Blais](https://about.mattermost.com/devops/27-things-enterprises-can-learn-startups-increase-productivity/) - (2017) 27 things enterprises can learn from startups to increase productivity
+* [Joe McKendrick](http://www.zdnet.com/article/time-to-move-on-from-devops-and-continuous-delivery-says-google-executive/) - (2017) Time to move on from DevOps and continuous delivery, says Google advocate
+* [Mike Bursell](https://opensource.com/article/18/2/most-important-issue-devops-transformation) - (2018) Tackling the most important issue in a DevOps transformation | Why culture is the most important issue in a DevOps transformation

 ## Ansible
 * [Ansible](https://www.ansible.com/blog) - Ansible Blog